-16. The President of the Assembly of States Parties, Mr. O-Gon Kwon, held a series of meetings throughout the reporting period where he encouraged States to become parties to the Rome Statute and the Agreement on Privileges and Immunities of the International Criminal Court, and stressed the importance for States to have implementing legislation at the national level.
-The President has coordinated with H.E.
-Mr. Michal Mlynár, Vice-President of the Assembly and Coordinator of its New York Working Group to reach out to non-States Parties and encouraged them to consult their capitals with an aim to ratifying the Rome Statute.
+14. The President of the Assembly of States Parties, Ms. Silvia Fernández de Gurmendi, held a series of meetings throughout the reporting period where she encouraged States to become parties to the Rome Statute and the Agreement on Privileges and Immunities of the International Criminal Court, and stressed the importance for States to have implementing legislation at the national level.
+She emphasized in those meetings that the universality of the Rome Statute would not just promote the legitimacy of the Court but also expand its jurisdiction given that the Court can only enhance its reach through ratifications to the Statute in the absence of a referral by the United Nations Security Council.

+15. The President has coordinated with H.E.
+Mr. Bob Rae, Vice-President of the Assembly and Coordinator of its New York Working Group to reach out to non-States Parties and encouraged them to consult their capitals with an aim to ratifying the Rome Statute.
+She also addressed the crucial importance of universality before major regional organizations including the European Union and the Organization of American States as well as the regional groups of States Parties in the contexts of the Assembly and the United Nations, and called for their action to further promote universality.

-17. The President worked closely with civil society organizations, including the Coalition for the International Criminal Court, Parliamentarians for Global Action, Human Rights Watch, Open Society Justice Initiative and the American Bar Association's ICC Project, the International Bar Association, the American Society of International Law, as well as in connection with their local NGOs and focal points, to promote the environmental conducive to expanding the universality of the Rome Statute.
+16. The President worked closely with civil society organizations, including the Coalition for the International Criminal Court, Parliamentarians for Global Action, Human Rights Watch, Open Society Justice Initiative and the American Bar Association's ICC Project, the International Bar Association, the American Society of International Law, as well as in connection with their local NGOs and focal points, to promote the environmental conducive to expanding the universality of the Rome Statute.